Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-That's all the steps required to create shirt model.
-If you feel that shapes, solidify or bevels is weird, you can play with values in modifier settings.
-Your result should look almost same as result in article.
+That's all the steps for shirt model.
+If you feel that something wrong, you can play with shapes/silhouette and modifiers values.

 If you encounter issues, please follow this video timelapse with steps explanation.

-drafting_shirt.mp4
+**modeling_shirt.mp4**

-### Modeling Jumpsuit
+## Modeling Overalls
-For jumpsuit model work with lbody model from Avatar Base Mesh .blend file.
+For overalls model you should duplicate **lbody_base** model, then create **overalls_base** collection in outliner, move **lbody_base** duplicate here and make sure that all your overalls pieces will be created inside this collection.

 image

-Most of steps for jumpsuit are same as for shirt.
+Most of steps for overalls are same as for shirt.
-- Start with lbody base mesh
+- Start with lbody_base mesh
 - Delete half part of base mesh
 - Add mirror modifier without merge setting
 - Add Shrink/Fatten to cover female base mesh